jetibest/jsvideostream/README.md

 ## Libraries

-This project uses [Broadway](https://github.com/mbebenita/Broadway) and a slightly modified version of [JSMpeg](https://github.com/phoboslab/jsmpeg).
+This project uses [Broadway](https://github.com/mbebenita/Broadway) for displaying H264 frames and [JSMpeg](https://github.com/phoboslab/jsmpeg) for MPEG-TS demuxing.

 The back-end currently depends on NodeJS, NetCat, NodeJS, FFMpeg (with H264), and Firefox.
 But these components may easily be modified to use alternatives.